-The Lypertek PurePlay Z5 is the company’s latest flagship TWS featuring hybrid ANC, IPX4, and up to 35 hours of battery life.
-It is priced at £118.99
+This is a review of the Lypertek PurePlay Z5, which is the company’s latest flagship TWS featuring hybrid ANC, IPX4, and up to 35 hours of battery life.
+It is priced at £99

-Disclaimer: The Lypertek PurePlay Z5 sent to us is a sample in exchange for our honest opinion in this review.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank Lyperteck with the support of Hifiheadphones.co.uk for this opportunity.

-To learn more about Lypertek reviews on Headfonics you can click here.
+To learn more about Lypertek products featured on Headfonics you can click here.

 Lypertek PurePlay Z5 Review

 Lypertek knows how to make a good TWS and the Z5 is another good one.
 It offers above-average sound quality, a good set of features, a full-featured app, decent battery life, and ANC that works well enough at a price that won’t leave a large hole in your pocket.

 Lypertek on every product release tend to turn some heads and that’s because of their price-to-performance ratio and balanced sound signature which is somewhat uncommon at the asking price and within the vast bargain TWS market.

 Most budget TWS models out there cater to an unrefined bloated bass sound signature that is generally far from neutral and to their credit, Lypertek’s TEVI was one of the first budget TWS manufacturers to sound tune their models closer to something an audiophile would enjoy.